 On all of our programmes, breakfast and dinner are included in the course fees.
 The meals are taken in the college dining hall.

-Please note that lunch is not provided on the day of arrival.
+Please note that lunch is not provided.

 We can cater for specific dietary requirements and prior to the course commencing, we will ask students to provide details of their dietary needs.